 - Over $1,300 was donated to Hope Scarves, a charity which provides scarves to those who lose their hair during treatments for cancer, through the sale of breast cancer awareness T-shirts.

-- 115 Christmas Stockings were filled and distributed to children through SEAM.
+- Over a hundred of Christmas Stockings were filled and distributed to children through SEAM.

-- 4 families were assisted through St. Martha Parish’s Giving Tree program.
+- Families were assisted through St. Martha Parish’s Giving Tree program.

-- $200 was donated to support the Heifer International program, which supplies families with animals for food.
+- Donations were made to support the Heifer International program, which supplies families with animals for food.

 - 8th grade Confirmation candidates dedicated hundreds of hours of service to over 30 organizations, including Dare to Care, Home of the Innocence, Guilda’s Club, Hand-In-Hand Ministries, and SEAM to name a few.